Avis des internautes - Rédiger un commentaire

 Aucun commentaire n'a été trouvé aux emplacements habituels.

-according actions advance affections ancient APHORISM appear authority better blow body called cause clouds comes common contrary course direction discourse divine Division doctrine concerning earth east especially evil example excellent experience fall force former fortune give greater hand handled heat History honour human inquiry invention judge judgment kind king knowledge learned less light likewise look manner matter mean medicine ment method mind moral motion namely nature object observed opinion particular pass perhaps persons philosophy precepts present prince principal produced PROVERB rain reason received reference regard respect rest rise rule sails sciences seems sense side sometimes soul speak spirit taken term things thought tion touching true truth turn virtue whereas whereof winds wisdom wise
+according actions advance affections ancient APHORISM appear authority better blow body called cause clouds comes common continual contrary course direction discourse divine Division doctrine concerning earth east especially evil example excellent experience fall force former fortune give greater hand handled heat History honour human inquiry invention judge judgment kind king knowledge learned less light likewise look manner matter means medicine ment method mind moral motion namely nature observed opinion particular pass perhaps persons philosophy precepts present prince principal produced PROVERB rain reason received reference regard respect rest rise rule sails sciences seems sense side sometimes soul speak spirit taken term things thought tion touching true truth turn virtue whereas whereof winds wisdom wise

 Page 312 - So likewise ye, except ye utter by the tongue words easy to be understood, how shall it be known what is spoken ? for ye shall speak into the air.